primer/view_components/docs/content/statuses.md

 | `Stable`       | Usage expected.                                                        |
 | `Deprecated`   | Usage not allowed.
 May be removed at any time.                         |

 We expect many components to move from alpha to beta and from beta to stable soon.
-Feel free to watch for releases in the [repo](https://github.com/primer/view_components).
+Watch for releases in the [repo](https://github.com/primer/view_components).

 You can also see component status at a glance on [this project board](https://github.com/primer/view_components/projects/3).